Eslorex/Spotify-API-Tools/README.md

-# 1 - Spotify Artist Tracks Lister
+# 1 - Spotify Discography Fetcher

 This script lists all tracks from a specific artist's albums and singles using the Spotify Web API with proper syntax.